Why Payment Providers Reject Competition Websites (And How to Get Approved)

 5. Launch on a platform built for competition businesses

 A professionally built competition site demonstrates operational maturity, which directly impacts payment approval.
+Our competition website design and build service structures every site to meet the requirements specialist payment providers look for before approving an application.

 Why DIY competition sites struggle with payments